-Teflon poisoning claims
+Teflon poisoning compensation claims

 Teflon® is a brand name for the polymer polytetrafluoroethene (PTFE), synonymous with non-stick cookware and other coatings.